+We randomly sampled 4549 tiles from high- resolution satellite imagery obtained from Google Maps over India between 2019 and 2021.
+Each tile comprises 1500 x 1500 pixels (corresponding to a ground sampling distance of 30 cm and a spatial extent of 450 m x 450 m).
+Agricultural structures in our dataset are listed in Table \ref{tab:dataset_layer_classes} (right column) with additional statistics in Table \ref{tab:data_dist_table} in Appendix \ref{app:labeling}.
+Annotators were hired to delineate various agricultural structures within each image -- e.g., see Figure \ref{fig:dataset_annotated_sample}.

-\textit{Representing Z-axis} The layers conceptually represent the z-axis (height) of landscape features.
-Features at the same z-axis level (e.g., ground features like fields and ponds) belong to the same layer.
-Entities within a layer cannot overlap, but entities across layers can.
-The model must identify overlapping instances while adhering to these layer-specific constraints.
+We define four distinct layers of entities: ground, well, tree, and cloud, which conceptually represent the height of the landscape structures, e.g., ground features like fields and ponds are at the same height and belong to the same layer.
+Classes within a layer cannot overlap (e.g., ponds and fields), but classes across layers can (e.g., trees within a field).
+The `tertiary' layer has two classes -- class `background' denotes pixels not belonging to the other classes, and class `ignore' indicates masked regions excluded from the analysis.
+Appendix \ref{app:labeling} provides more detail on the annotation process.